All about press lists and press relations

 Easily select who you approach for which story

-Track history and interaction by contact
+Keep track of history and interaction per contact

-Personalize and ship more effectively
+Personalize and send more effectively

-Read why Smart.pr offers the best and most complete journalist database in the Benelux here
+Read here why Smart.pr offers the best and most complete journalist database in the Benelux

-How can you search a journalist database?
+How do you search in a journalist database?

 What is a CRM system for PR?